Subject Leader: Mr D Evans

 Develop the skills and confidence of language learners to consider themselves as ‘World Citizens’ who belong in a multicultural, mutually respectful world.

-Pupils find ways of communicating what they want to say, including through discussion and asking questions and continually improving the accuracy of their pronunciation and intonation; can write at varying length, for different purposes and audiences using the variety of grammatical structures that they have learnt; discover and develop an appreciation of a range of writing in French.
+Pupils find ways of communicating what they want to say, including through discussion and asking questions and continually improving the accuracy of their pronunciation and intonation; can write at varying length, for different purposes and audiences using the variety of grammatical structures that they have learnt.

 Pupils have higher, more informed aspirations for their future.